-Consent Condition Environmental Performance Conditions POINT 19,22 Parameter Sampling method Units of measure Averaging period Frequency Siting AM-1 & AM-4 - - Temperature at 10 metres AM-4 degrees Celsius 10 minutes Continuous Relative humidity AM-4 percent 10 minutes Continuous Rainfall AM-4 millimetres per hour 10 minutes Continuous Wind Speed at 10 metres AM-2 & AM-4 metres per second 10 minutes Continuous Wind Direction at 10 metres AM-2 & AM-4 Degrees 10 minutes Continuous Sigma Theta AM-2 & AM-4 Degrees 10 minutes Continuous Total Solar Radiation AM-4 Watts per square metre 10 minutes Continuous or agent of the licensee in relation to pollution arising from any activity to which this licence applies.
-M5.2 The record must include details of the following: a) the date and time of the complaint; b) the method by which the complaint was made; c) any personal details of the complainant which were provided by the complainant or, if no such details were provided, a note to that effect; d) the nature of the complaint; e) the action taken by the licensee in relation to the complaint, including any follow-up contact with the complainant; andf) if no action was taken by the licensee, the reasons why no action was taken.
+Section of AQGGMP Consent Environmental Performance Conditions which Condition addresses this requirement method, units of measure, averaging period and sampling frequency, specified opposite in the Columns source not 2, 3, 4 and 5 respectively. found.
+POINT 19,22 Parameter Sampling method Units of measure Averaging period Frequency Siting AM-1 & AM-4 Temperature at degrees Celsius 10 minutes Continuous 10 metres Continuous Relative AM-4 10 minutes humidity Rainfall AM-4 millimetres per hour 10 minutes Continuous Wind Speed at AM-2 & AM-4 metres per second 10 minutes Continuous 10 metres Wind Direction AM-2 & AM-4 10 minutes Continuous Degrees at 10 metres Sigma Theta AM-2 & AM-4 Degrees 10 minutes Total Solar AM-4 Watts per square metre 10 minutes Continuous Radiation Recording of pollution complaints M5.1 The licensee must keep a legible record of all complaints made to the licensee or any employee or agent of the licensee in relation to pollution arising from any activity to which this licence applies.
+M5.2 The record must include details of the following: a) the date and time of the complaint; b) the method by which the complaint was made; Frror! c) any personal details of the complainant which were provided by the complainant or, if no such details Reference M5 were provided, a note to that effect; source not found. d) the nature of the complaint; e) the action taken by the licensee in relation to the complaint, including any follow-up contact with the complainant; and f) if no action was taken by the licensee, the reasons why no action was taken.
 M5.3 The record of a complaint must be kept for at least 4 years after the complaint was made.
-M5.4 The record must be produced to any authorised officer of the EPA who asks to see them. ronmental harm - 10.1 R2.1 No otifications m ust be made by tele phoning the Environme ent Line service on 131 555.
-R2.1 Notifications must be made by telephoning the Environment Line service on 131 555.
-R2.2 The licensee must provide written details of the notification to the EPA within 7 days of the date on which the incident occurred.
+M5.4 The record must be produced to any authorised officer of the EPA who asks to see them.
+Notification of environmental harm R2.1 Notifications must be made by telephoning the Environment Line service on 131 555.
+Error!
+R2.2 The licensee must provide written details of the notification to the EPA within 7 days of the date on Reference R2 which the incident occurred. source not found.
 Note: The licensee or its employees must notify all relevant authorities of incidents causing or threatening material harm to the environment immediately after the person becomes aware of the incident in accordance with the requirements of Part 5.7 of the Act.